Template for researcher's curriculum vitae

-The Finnish Advisory Board on Research Integrity (TENK), Universities Finland UNIFI and the Rectors’ Conference of Finnish Universities of Applied Sciences Arene ry and the Academy of Finland prepared the first template for the researcher’s curriculum vitae (CV) in accordance with the responsible conduct of research for Finnish research organisations in 2012.
+The Finnish National Board on Research Integrity TENK, Universities Finland UNIFI, Rectors’ Conference of Finnish Universities of Applied Sciences Arene and the Academy of Finland prepared the first template for the researcher’s curriculum vitae (CV) in accordance with the responsible conduct of research for Finnish research organisations in 2012.
 This curriculum vitae template was updated in 2020.

 Focus on good scientific practice

 In Finland, research organisations and research funding organisations require that all applications and other documents (such as applications, CVs, lists of publications, portfolios, research plans and statements) addressed to them or prepared by researchers affiliated with their research communities comply with responsible conduct of research.
 If a researcher is suspected of exaggerating or distorting their merits in one of the these documents or their translations, the matter can be treated as a suspected violation of the responsible conduct of research in the organisations that have undertaken to comply with the guidelines of the Finnish National Board on Research Integrity TENK.